of July 28, 2017 No. 509

 138) threshold time - the distance established by the state of the operator expressed in flight time to alternate aerodrome on route which any exceeding requires approval of flight of EDTO by the state of the operator;

-139) the place of expectation on landing strip - the place allocated for the purpose of protection of landing strip, the surface of restriction of obstacles or the critical/sensitive zone ILS/MLS where the driving air vehicle and vehicles shall stop and wait if other order from aerodrome control point did not arrive;
+139) the place of expectation at the runway - the certain place intended for protection of the runway, the surface of restriction of obstacles or critical (sensitive) zone PMC (ILS) on which the driving air vehicles and vehicles stop and are expected if there is no other specifying from the relevant control office;

 140) landing strip threshold - start of the segment of landing strip, used for landing of air vehicles;